 Your net worth will change over time and it’s crucial to keep an eye on it.

 Your net worth will change over time and it’s crucial to keep an eye on it.
-There are different ways to keep track; some may prefer using spreadsheets, while others prefer financial planning apps.
+There are different ways to keep track including spreadsheets or financial planning apps.

 Understand your partner’s ‘money personality’